YamSln/farkle/README.md

 A *bust* is a situation when the current roll result did not yield any legal moves, the player will loose all points earned in the current turn and the game will proceed.

 The *host* of the game 亗 can change the timer and restart the game, if the host disconnects, one of the remaining players will be selected as a new host.

-### Installation and Running

-Run `npm run build` and `npm start` to build and start the app on your local machine. <br>
-The app is also heroku deployment ready and can be modified to run the build and start scripts automatticaly upon deploying.